 If you are uncertain about the name(s) listed on your account, please call Member Services at 486.7701.
 We’ll be happy to explain the simple procedure to add your spouse’s name on the account.
 Any changes to be in effect for this year’s election process must be made before February 28, 2018.

 Business Accounts (Corporations, Partnerships, and Sole Proprietorships) should annually update their list of officers/owners authorized to vote on behalf of the account.

 Three Seats up for Election on the KEA Board of Directors

 Do you want to serve on the KEA Board of Directors?
 Stop by the KEA office at 1614 Mill Bay Road to pick up a Nominating Petition Packet.
 This packet has important information about serving on the board and the documents necessary for you to complete to become a candidate.
 To be an eligible candidate, you must be a member of KEA.

 KEA members elect the nine directors to the KEA Board to represent their interests in the governance of the cooperative.
 Each year, KEA members elect three members to serve on the board of directors through a formal democratic voting process by mail.
 The term of office for each of the nine directors expires on a staggered basis, and incumbent board members can seek re-election with no maximum length of service.
 All directors are elected for terms of three years and serve until their successors have been elected or appointed.
-This year, the seats currently held by Ron Acarregui, Cliff Ford, and Cecil Ranney are up for election.
+This year, the seats currently held by Stosh Anderson, Michael Brechan, and Cliff Davidson are up for election.

 Your Completed Nominating Petition Packet must include: